istio/cni/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/istio/cni)](https://goreportcard.com/report/github.com/istio/cni)
 [![GolangCI](https://golangci.com/badges/github.com/istio/cni.svg)](https://golangci.com/r/github.com/istio/cni)

+# Deprecation Notice

+This repo has been merged into [istio.io/istio/cni](https://github.com/istio/istio/blob/master/cni/).
+Please go to that repo to make any changes to CNI.
+The only exception is bug backports to branches <= 1.6, which should be submitted here.
+The text below is preserved for reference but is no longer maintained at this location.

 # Istio CNI plugin

 For application pods in the Istio service mesh, all traffic to/from the pods needs to go through the